 If, as is often the case, you have been charged with resisting arrest, make sure you discuss the consequences of pleading guilty with an experienced civil rights attorney, even if you are offered a plea bargain for time served.
 In some cases, a conviction for resisting arrest may prevent you from seeking monetary compensation for your injuries.

 Law Office of John Fattahi represents victims of police excessive force and their families in civil litigation to recover monetary compensation for their loss.
-Call or submit the form below if you believe you or someone you know has been the victim of excessive force.
+Call or submit the form below if you or someone you know has been the victim of excessive force.